Influence Functions for Edge Edits in Non-Convex Graph Neural Networks

 \section{Conclusion}

 We introduce an enhanced graph influence function that estimates the impact of edge perturbations on model predictions in Graph Neural Networks.
 Unlike existing graph influence functions, our approach explicitly incorporates message propagation effects and relaxes the convexity assumption, enabling it to be applied to commonly used non-convex GNNs.
 Additionally, we extend the framework to handle both edge deletions and insertions, broadening its applicability to real-world graph rewiring tasks.
 Experimental results on various real-world datasets demonstrate that our method provides significantly more accurate estimates of influence than previous methods and enables effective improvements in key target measurements such as validation loss, over-squashing, and over-smoothing.
-Despite these advances, our method has limitations, particularly in estimating the influence of multiple edge edits (i.e., removing or adding multiple edges and measuring the joint effect) and scalability to deep GNNs.
-Future research could focus on improving these aspects to enhance the method’s applicability to larger and more complex graph learning tasks.
+Despite these advances, our method has limitations.
+Although it achieves high accuracy under multiple edge edits, performance gradually declines as the number of simultaneous edits grows, and scalability to deep GNNs remains challenging.
+Future work could address these issues to enhance the applicability of the method to complex graph learning tasks.